President of The Royal Marsden

 Richard is co-founder and partner of the London private client law firm Maurice Turnor Gardner, which also has a charity and philanthropy practice.
 He is an adviser on partnership law and practice.
 From 1985 to 2009 he was a partner at the international law firm Allen & Overy.

-Antonia Dalmahoy, Director
+Antonia Dalmahoy, Managing Director

 After studying Economics at Cambridge, Antonia worked for management consultants McKinsey & Co and then in the strategy department at Thomson Reuters before moving into the voluntary sector.
 Positions at Marie Curie, Start Here and Great Ormond Street Hospital Children’s Charity followed.